-These students may receive their instruction through Pathways in Hornell if a more restrictive setting is required.
-We currently have one (1) student in a special class setting at Pathways or through Cattaraugus-Allegany BOCES.
-We anticipate one student in the 2018-19 school year may receive their instruction through Pathways.
+These students may receive their instruction through the GST BOCES preschool special education classroom in Hornell if a more restrictive setting is required.
+We currently have one (1) student in a special class setting at Pathways with one additional student on a waiting list.
+We anticipate one (1) CPSE student in the 2022-23 school year may receive their instruction through one of these programs.